chaotic-stump/Devcamp_portfolio/README.md

 # Devcamp Portfolio Application

-> This is a Ruby on Rails 5 application that allows users to create their own portfolios, and is the demo application for the Dissecting Rails 5 course.
+> This is a Ruby on Rails ~~5~~ 7 application that allows users to create their own portfolios, and is the demo application for the Dissecting Rails 5 course (upgraded to Rails 7).

 ### Features